 Suppose you are trying to collect data for a phone application that monitors heart rate.
 You are able to come up with some handwritten rules or formulae through an empirical study.
 But the observation requires an impossible duration and then you begin to notice the problem is too complex, as the heart rate data keeps changing.
 The handwritten code is suboptimal.
 How can you cater to such a complex problem?
-This dilemma can be solved by AI programming.
+This dilemma can be solved by Artificial Intelligence programming or AI.

 In this article, we will explore six popular AI programming languages that can help you kickstart your AI journey, but first, let’s understand the concept behind AI programming.

 AI comprises 4 categories; machine learning (supervised and unsupervised), deep learning, natural language processing, and robotics.
-Let’s see how these subsets can be achieved with the languages we discuss in the upcoming sections of the article.
+Let’s see how these subsets can be achieved with the artificial intelligence programming languages we discuss in the upcoming sections of the article.

 What Is AI Programming?